Design and Analysis of Switchback Experiments: Proofs and Discussions from Section

+Lemma~\ref{lem:RiskFunctionExplicit} explicitly describes the risk function of any optimal design of regular switchback experiments, which lies in the optimal sub-class of switchback experiments.
+The proof of Lemma~\ref{lem:RiskFunctionExplicit} is deferred to Section~\ref{sec:Proof:lem:RiskFunctionExplicit} in the appendix.

+To understand the risk function in Lemma~\ref{lem:RiskFunctionExplicit}, we separately examine each term in \eqref{eqn:StructuredSE:RiskExplicit}.
+The first summation of the squares $\sum_{k=1}^{K+1} (t_{k} - t_{k-1})^2$ suggests that the gap between two consecutive randomization points should not be too large.
+The middle term $8m(t_K-t_1)$ formalizes Lemma~\ref{lem:StartEndStructure}, suggesting that the second randomization point on period $t_1$ should not be too early and the last randomization point on period $t_K$ should not be too late.
+The last summation of the squares $\sum_{k=2}^{K} [(m-t_k+t_{k-1})^+]^2$ suggests that the gap should not be too small.
+Equation~\ref{eqn:StructuredSE:RiskExplicit} formalizes the trade-off that we have described earlier in this section.
 First note that when we focus on the optimal design, we treat $T$ and $m$ both as constants.
 So the constant of $1/(T-m)$ in the expression of the risk function does not affect the optimal design.